First Era

 1E 2877

-Reman III is crowned as the Emperor of Cyrodiilic Empire.
+Reman III is crowned as emperor of Cyrodiilic Empire.

-1E 2911-1E 2917 War of the Uvichil, the war between the Altmer of Summersets and the Sloads of Thras.
+Beginning War of the Uvichil, a war between the Altmer of the Summersets and the Sloads of Thras.

 1E 2920